PE and School Sport

 Specialist PE Teacher

-Again, this year we will be working alongside a specialist PE teacher from a local high school.
-He will be supporting staff to further improve the quality of PE lessons.
+In 2019/20, we worked alongside a specialist PE teacher from a local high school.
+He supported staff to further improve the quality of PE lessons.

 Dodgeball January 2020